HL7-DaVinci/CDS-Library/CQLCookbook.md

   - These three libraries should always be included within a DRLS prepopulation file:
       - `FHIRHelpers`: Contains many useful functions to fetch data within FHIR Resources
       - `CDS_Connect_Commons`: Contains many FHIR Resource-specific helper functions
-      - `DTRHelpers`: Contains DRLS-specific functions that specifically help with rendering querires to the questionnaire
+      - `DTRHelpers`: Contains DRLS-specific functions that specifically help with rendering queries to the questionnaire
   - Be sure to include any additional libraries that contain functions you use in your CQL prepopulation file.

 ### B) Codesystems